ycouble/readingList/README.md

 - create a token with the repo authorizations
 - customize `bookmarklet` with your url, token and rating (one for each of your bookmarklet)
 - customize `.site/save.html` to match your setup
+- customize `generator.go` to personalize the page content (title, references to your repo etc.)